emissary-ingress/emissary/user-guide/ambassador-pro-install.md

                   key: key
     ```

-5. Ensure the `AMBASSADOR_LICENSE_KEY` in the Ambassador Pro/Portal container is also referencing the `ambassador-pro-license-key` secret.
+5. Ensure the `AMBASSADOR_LICENSE_KEY` in the Ambassador Edge Stack/Portal container is also referencing the `ambassador-pro-license-key` secret.

     ```yaml
             env: